If you’ve ever thought about visiting Japan, you’re probably familiar with the advice that you should “go for cherry

 The grounds of temples, shrines, and gardens throughout Japan — aesthetically exquisite to begin with — get an ephemeral grace note.
 Many stay open, and beautifully illuminated, into the cold and moonlit spring nights.

 Japan’s cherry blossoms have been celebrated for centuries in such art forms as haiku, ukiyo-e (woodblock prints), and traditional music.
 In a culture deeply imbued with Buddhism, they are a natural symbol of the notion of impermanence, a yearly reminder of the transience of all life.
-(According to Japan expert Donald Keene, it was the writer Kenko — author of Essays in Idleness, one of our favorite books — who most helped ingrain this concept into mainstream Japanese consciousness.)
+(According to Japan expert Donald Keene, it was the writer Kenko — author of Essays in Idleness, one of favorite Japanese books — who most helped ingrain this concept into mainstream Japanese consciousness.)

 Because of all this, however, visiting during cherry blossom season has developed a downside: it is easily the most hectic time of year to travel in Japan.